Flow Cytometry Core

 Sample Delivery

-2. Cells to be analyzed must be in a single cell suspension and be free of debris and clumps, which can clog the instrument nozzle.
+- Cells to be analyzed must be in a single cell suspension and be free of debris and clumps, which can clog the instrument nozzle.
+This is particularly troublesome for sorts.
 If the nozzle becomes plugged due to poorly prepared samples, it must be cleaned and the instrument realigned.
 A significant delay may result, causing scheduling problems to occur.

-3. Samples should ideally consist of 1 x 10 6 /ml concentration, re-suspended in approximately 0.5 - 1 .0 ml of buffer, free of calcium and magnesium.
+- Samples should ideally consist of 1 x 10 6 /ml concentration, re-suspended in approximately 0.25 - 0.4 ml of buffer, free of calcium and magnesium.
 This allows for the sample to be acquired in approximately 30 seconds (minimum acquisition of 10,000 events).
 It is understood, depending on the experiment, the number of cells is not always available.
 However, samples with lower concentrations will increase the amount of time required to process each sample.
+If you have a lot of cells, it can be good to have them still in small volume, but to have extra media that they are suspended in at hand, so that they can be diluted if needed.

 Publications